 Open the Word 2016 document with hyperlinks.
 Select all the text by pressing Ctrl + A on your keyboard.
 Then press Ctrl + Shift + F9 key combination so that all existing hyperlinks in the Word document can be removed immediately.

 Option 2: Disable hyperlinks as you type in a word document with AutoCorrect

 Step 1: Open the Word 2016 document.
 Click the File tab on the ribbon, and then click the Options on the backstage view.

 Step 2: After the Word Options dialog opens, click the Proofing on the left-side pane and then click the AutoCorrect Options button on the right-side pane.

 Step 3: After AutoCorrect dialog opens, select the AutoFormat As You Type tab, remove the checkbox beside Internet and network paths with hyperlinks, then click OK and click OK again.
 This will stop Word from creating hyperlinks as you type internet addresses in the Word document, but this won’t remove the already existing hyperlinks.

 Option 3: Remove hyperlinks in Word document using Paste Options

-After you copy a text with hyperlinks, click the Paste button near the upper left corner of the Word document, and then under Paste Options select the third option “Keep Text Only”.
+After you copy text with hyperlinks, click the Paste button near the upper-left corner of the Word document, and then under Paste Options select the third option “Keep Text Only”.
 This will paste the copied text without hyperlinks.

 The above are three ways you can remove or disable all hyperlinks in Word 2016 document, which also apply to the earlier Microsoft Word versions.